dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/model-versions.md

 ```

 :::info
-Projects which have historically implemented [custom aliases](/docs/build/custom-aliases) by reimplemented the `generate_alias_name` macro will need to update their custom implementations to account for model versions.
+Projects which have historically implemented [custom aliases](/docs/build/custom-aliases) by reimplementing the `generate_alias_name` macro will need to update their custom implementations to account for model versions.

-Otherwise they'll see something like this as soon as they start using versions:
+Otherwise, they'll see something like this as soon as they start using versions:

 ```sh
 dbt.exceptions.AmbiguousAliasError: Compilation Error